zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

 **Entropy device**:
   An entropy device based on the host :c:func:`random` API.
-  This device will generate the same sequence of random number if initialized with the same random seed.
+  This device will generate the same sequence of random numbers if initialized with the same random seed.
   You can change this random seed value by using the command line option:
   ``--seed=<random_seed>`` where the value specified is a 32-bit integer